Edging Stone

 Edging stones are easy to install, and you can usually finish a border project in less than a day.
 Here are some tips to help you get started on your next project:

-• Gather your tools: Laying edging stones requires a little digging, and the good news is, you most likely already have the tools you need.
-Round up a few large and small shovels for initial digging and more detailed work and some extra soil to fill in the space around the stones.
+• Gather your tools: Laying edging stones requires a little digging, and the good news is you most likely already have the tools you need.
+Round up a few large and small shovels for initial digging and for more detailed work as well as some extra soil to fill in the space around the stones.
 You’ll also want to get some gravel to use as the base of the trenches you dig to make a sturdy drainage layer for the edging stones to rest on.

 • Dig the trenches: Dig the area you want to lay the edging stones in, using one of your stones as a guide so you only dig down as far as you need to.
 Try to dig to the same depth all the way around.